Guide to car insurance

 Why choose our car insurance?

-- Protected No Claim Discount – if you have four or more years’ NCD, we’ll protect it against two fault claims in a three-year period
+- Protected No Claim Discount – if you have four or more years’ NCD, we’ll protect it against two fault claims in a three-year period (automatically included for eligible customers who choose the Saga Select or Saga Plus cover levels, available as an optional extra for Saga Standard policyholders)

 - Uninsured driver cover – if an uninsured driver hits your car, through no fault of yours, as long as you supply their vehicle registration and the accident details, we'll refund any excess paid and your No Claim Discount won't be reduced